 - Travel allowance

-- 10-wk summer program including a 2-wk boot camp to develop research skills and a 8-wk research immersion
+- 10-wk summer program including a boot camp to develop research skills followed by a research immersion

 - Full time commitment to 10 week program